Irredentism: Definition and etymology

-Irredentism is often understood as the claim that certain territories belonging to one state should be incorporated into another state because their population is ethnically similar or because it historically belonged to the other state before.
+Irredentism is often understood as the claim that territories belonging to one state should be incorporated into another state because their population is ethnically similar or because it historically belonged to the other state before.
 Many definitions of irredentism have been proposed to give a more precise formulation.
-Despite a wide overlap concerning its general features, there are still many disagreements about its exact characterization.
-These disagreements matter for evaluating whether irredentism was the cause of a war is difficult in many cases and different definitions often lead to opposite conclusions.
+Despite a wide overlap concerning its general features, there is no consensus about its exact characterization.
+The disagreements matter for evaluating whether irredentism was the cause of war which is difficult in many cases and different definitions often lead to opposite conclusions.